Heimdall-Framework/heimdall-framework/README.md

         }
 ]
 ```
-You can enable or disable tests by setting the `enabled` parameter to `true` or `false`.
+Enabling or disabling tests can be done by setting the `enabled` parameter to `true` or `false`.
 Disabled tests won't be executed.

 You find out more about the plugin management system that is used in this project [HERE](https://github.com/not-so-cool-anymore/plugypy).